Key Takeaways

 - Streamlined Mechanics

-- Reduced complexity by eliminating several abilities, emphasizing energy and combo point management.
+- Reduced complexity by removing snapshotting-heavy abilities; energy and combo point management remain the skill expression.

 - Chomp: The New Keystone Ability